tjoignant/Wavelets/README.md

   ">
 </p>

-*Tip: To construct the father wavelet we use a cascade algorithm*
+*Note: To construct the father wavelet we use a cascade algorithm*

 <br/>